Document automation democratizes information access, enabling diverse teams to communicate and collaborate more efficiently.

 With the countless components, raw materials, and finished products to track, and a myriad of customer orders, manual handling of vast data can result in costly errors.

-With these challenges in mind, the manufacturing unit can adopt a system to automatically scan, categorize, and process documents related to inventory and orders.
+By adopting an automated system, the manufacturing facility can scan, categorize, and process documents related to inventory and orders.

 Minimizing the costs of education

 The educational sector is primarily focused on imparting knowledge.
-However, it also manages student enrollments, academic records, financial aid, and faculty.
+However, it also manages student enrollment, academic records, financial aid, and the admin needs of faculty.

 If administrative tasks are inefficient, it can hinder the education process.
 This could cause educational institutions to stray from their core mission.